visika/tesi-magistrale/thesis.typ

 The following figures represent the frequencies of the vibration modes of the optimized water molecule obtained with @ase plotted against the displacement parameter `delta`, using different calculator models and values of the `fmax` parameter.
 Frequencies are indexed in ascending order, and *imaginary frequencies*, representing unstable configurations, are shown as negative values in the graphs.
+Inclusion of dispersion contributions in calculators leads to minimal differences in the converged configurations.

 #let large_figure(content, caption: none) = figure(
   box(width: 125%, content),